-Travel back in time with a trip on the 444-mile long Natchez Trace Parkway.
-This All-American Road travels from Natchez, Mississippi to Nashville, Tennessee and clips the northwestern corner of Alabama along the way.
+Travel back in time on the 444-mile Natchez Trace Parkway.
+This All-American Road travels from Natchez, Mississippi, to Nashville, Tennessee, and clips the northwestern corner of Alabama along the way.

-The Trace began as a series of random Indian trails that connected the Natchez, Mississippi area to what would eventually become Nashville, Tennessee.
+The Trace began as a series of random Indian trails connecting the Natchez, Mississippi, area to what would eventually become Nashville, Tennessee.
 Animals created the first corridor traveling from the Mississippi River to the salt licks in the Nashville area.
 When the Indians came along, they followed these same trails when hunting those animals for food.

-By the early 1800s, these trails had evolved into America’s first National Road, linking what were now two bustling hubs of commerce.
-While it was easy enough to build makeshift flatboats to float goods down the Mississippi River, once there it was impossible to fight the current coming back upstream.
+By the early 1800s, these trails had evolved into America’s first National Road, linking two bustling hubs of commerce.
+While it was easy enough to build makeshift flatboats to float goods down the Mississippi River, once there, it was impossible to fight the current coming back upstream.
 Keep in mind this was the era before steam power.
-The boatmen's AKA Kaintucks solution was to scrap their boats in Natchez, sell the lumber along with everything else and walk home along the Trace.
-In addition to the Kaintucks traffic, the road was used for troop movements, a postal service, and general travel between the two frontier towns.
-By this point, these Indian paths were so highly traveled that there were deep gullies worn into the ground.
-Some of this Sunken Trace is as much as 30 foot below the land around it!
+The boatmen, AKA Kaintuck's solution, was to scrap their boats in Natchez, sell the lumber and everything else, and walk home along the Trace.
+In addition to the Kaintucks' traffic, the road was used for troop movements, a postal service, and general travel between the two frontier towns.
+By this point, these Indian paths were so highly traveled that deep gullies were worn into the ground.
+Some of this Sunken Trace is as much as 30 feet below the land around it!
 It was quite dangerous, fraught with bandits and angry Indians that preyed on the now wealthy Kaintucks flush from selling their goods.
-There were also, mosquitoes, poison ivy, and poisonous snakes that thrived in the swampier areas.
-Those swamps made for deep mud that could be found along much of the trail, as well.
+There were also mosquitoes, poison ivy, and poisonous snakes that thrived in the swampier areas.
+Those swamps made for deep mud that could be found along much of the trail.
 The Trace was by no means an easy road; it took these travelers about six weeks to travel on foot or four weeks by horse.
-By the 1820s, the invention of the steamboat had come to the Mississippi River and travel on the Natchez Trace all but stopped.
-You would think that with this being a national road it would still see traffic.
+By the 1820s, the invention of the steamboat had come to the Mississippi River, and travel on the Natchez Trace all but stopped.
+You would think that traffic would still be visible with this being a national road.
 However, newer and better roads were being built.
-By 1830, Jackson’s Military Road between Columbia, Tennessee, and Madison, Louisiana was completed.
-In 1840, Robinson Road that ran between Columbus and Jackson was in use.
+By 1830, Jackson’s Military Road was completed between Columbia, Tennessee, and Madison, Louisiana.
+In 1840, Robinson Road, which ran between Columbus and Jackson, was in use.
 Eventually, the railroads came along, offering even better and faster alternatives than traveling the Natchez Trace.
-The Trace was all, but forgotten.
+The Trace was all but forgotten.

 This is Part 3 of a 3 part post, you may also be interested in reading: